iotaledger/iota-wiki/shimmer/learn/governance/Shimmer Firefly Governance guide.md

 ### **5. Adding custom community proposals to Firefly**

-To enable decentralized governance, You can also use Firefly to vote on proposlas that are not added to the official IOTA Foundation nodes to which the Firefly Wallet connects by default.
+To enable decentralized governance, you can also use Firefly to vote on proposlas that are not added to the official IOTA Foundation nodes to which the Firefly Wallet connects by default.
 Every community can theoretically use the Firefly Wallet and ask SMR token holders to decide on proposals.
-Therefore those proposals need to be added to a Hornet node (via the hornet dashboard), and then the user can tell Firefly to display this proposal to be able to vote on it.
+Therefore those proposals need to be added to a Hornet node (via the hornet dashboard), and then the user can tell Firefly to display this proposal to enable voting on it.

 - Click on "Add Proposals"

 ![](https://i.imgur.com/QzmdgnN.png)

-In the menu, add the URL of the node you want Firefly to connect to and the proposal ID of the proposal you wish to add.
+Add the URL of the node you want Firefly to connect to and the proposal ID of the proposal you wish to add.

 ![](https://i.imgur.com/bezrsXj.png)